 Simrad units overall get pretty decent reviews and have a reputation that is up to par when compared to other brand name units.
 While not seeming to be nearly as popular as other brands such as Lowrance, Humminbird, and Garmin.

-There’s a reason that you don’t see too many boats fishing inland waters with Simrad units, and this is because Simrad tailors their units more towards commercial and saltwater fisherman.
+There’s a reason that you don’t see too many boats fishing inland waters with Simrad units, and this is because Simrad tailors their units more towards commercial and saltwater fishermen.

-This means that the units are much more technical and less user friendly to casual or recreational anglers, and due to the needs of commercial fisherman the price of certain Simrad units can also run very high.
+This means that the units are much more technical and less user-friendly to casual or recreational anglers.
+Due to the needs of commercial fishermen, the price of certain Simrad units can also run very high.

-Lowrance on the other hand has a very high reputation among the recreational and tournament fishing crowd.
-It’s easy to use, give anglers a plethora of features and options, and come with all an angler could ever really ask for.
+Lowrance, on the other hand, has a very high reputation among the recreational and tournament fishing crowd.
+It’s easy to use, gives anglers a plethora of features and options, and comes with all an angler could ever really ask for.

-Features like Chartplotting, GPS, down scan, side scan, all with crystal clear high definition display at a lower cost really sway the recreational angling communities to purchase their products at comparatively lower prices than the Simrad.
+Features like Chartplotting, GPS, down scan, and side scan, all with crystal clear high definition display at a lower cost, really sway the recreational angling communities to purchase their products at comparatively lower prices than the Simrad.

 With that being said, Simrad is still a good option for recreational anglers if they so choose that it fits them best.

-As mentioned earlier, Simrad is tailored more towards big water fishing whether its commercial or charter fishing.
-With that in mind the features of the Simrad like reflect this.
+As mentioned earlier, Simrad is tailored more towards big-water fishing, whether commercial or charter fishing.
+With that in mind, the features of the Simrad like reflect this.

 The radar can also pick up flocks of feeding birds and can actually help you find fish by following the birds.

-Other features of Simrad fishing units are close to the same as Lowrance, and Actually use some of the same internal components, the down imaging quality is essentially the same, having crisp, accurate and clear readings.
+Other features of Simrad fishing units are close to the same as Lowrance and use some of the same internal components; the down imaging quality is essentially the same, having crisp, accurate, and clear readings.
 And the GPS features C-MAP for easy routing and is NMEA 2000 compatible.

-Seeing how Lowrance is tailored to recreational anglers more so than Simrad, it lacks some of the high tech radar and navigation features that are required when fishing far out from land on the open seas.
+Seeing how Lowrance is tailored to recreational anglers more so than Simrad, it lacks some of the high-tech radar and navigation features required when fishing far out from the land on the open seas.

-While the GPS used in Lowrance units are still more than capable of aiding any angler in fishing situations, with the ability to waypoint specific spots, chart and map waters and having the ability to use cards like Navionics to illuminate the contours and depths of a particular body of water, or in some cases all major and popular waterways in a particular state or province.
+While the GPS used in Lowrance units is still more than capable of aiding any angler in fishing situations, with the ability to waypoint specific spots, chart and map waters, and having the ability to use cards like Navionics to illuminate the contours and depths of a particular body of water or in some cases all major and popular waterways in a particular state or province.

-The Down imaging and Side Imaging quality is essentially the same between the two names and give a sharp and clear picture of what’s below.
+The Down Imaging and Side Imaging quality is essentially the same between the two names and gives a sharp and clear picture of what’s below.